smilecatx3/Java-Online-Judge-System/README.md

 The zip file name should be in the format `[A-Z][0-9]{8}`, i.e. NCKU student ID format.
 You can refer to [demo](https://drive.google.com/folderview?id=0B6go6tO3TUxuVi16bHdnUEJRSkU&usp=sharing) for an example.

+You can use InputCreator in jojs.jar to create the input file for convenience.

 <br/>